victorchalamet/Langton_project/README.md

 ```bash
 pip install Langton-project
 ```
 in the terminal in order to install every packages that i used in this project.
+In this case you'll have to write you own python file and launch it (or just copying the run.py or run_interface.py files).

 ## How does it work ?
 You can launch the run.py file and give some argument in the terminal, for instance: